-The following steps are recommended to quickly install and configure the PT40 Commander for use in your data center equipment cabinet:
+The following steps are recommended to quickly install and configure the PDU for use in your data center equipment cabinet:

-- 1. Mount the PT40 Commander.
+- 1. Mount the PT45 Commander.

 - 2. Connect to the power source.

 - 3. Connect the devices.

-- Connect to the Commander.
+- 4. Connect to the PT45.

-- 5. Configure the Commander.
+- 5. Configure the PT45.

-- Login as the predefined Administrator (admn/admn).
+- Login as the predefined administrator account (admn/admn).

 - Configure the network settings.

 - Create new administrative user account.

-- Configure location and PT40 Commander names.
+- Configure location and PT45 names.

 - Configure new user account(s).

-- Remove the predefined Administrator.
+- Remove the predefined administrator account.

-- 6. Connect the PT40 Commander to the network.
+- 6. Connect the PT45 to the network.